ollide/intellij-java2smali/README.md

 intellij-java2smali
 ===================

-Simple plugin for IntelliJ IDEA &amp; Android Studio to easily compile a Java file to smali.
+Simple plugin for IntelliJ IDEA &amp; Android Studio to easily compile Java & Kotlin files to smali.

 Have you ever compiled and packaged a dummy Android application just to grab some Java sources in smali?
 Stop that!
 Transforming Java to smali just got easier.